What are Forest Schools?

 - FS offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

-- FS is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.
+- FS is overseen by Forest School practitioners who continuously maintain and develop their professional practice.

 Where will we go?